A Breath of Song

 juneberrymusic.com

-Nuts & Bolts: 4:4, Major (Ionian), call and response with second harmonized part
+Nuts & Bolts: 4:4, Major (Ionian), call and echo with second harmonized part

 Join the A Breath of Song mailing list to receive a heads up as a new episode is released, plus a large version of the artwork, brief thoughts from my slightly peculiar brain... and occasional extras when they seem vitally important!
 No junk -- I will never sell your address.
 I read out all your names into my living room when I send new mailings...
 I appreciate the connection to you who are listening and singing these songs with me.